Proportional representation: District magnitude

 Academics agree that the most important influence on proportionality is an electoral district's magnitude, the number of representatives elected from the district.
 As magnitude increases, proportionality improves.

 At one extreme, where the district encompasses the entire country (and with a low electoral threshold, highly proportionate representation of political parties can result), parties gain by broadening their appeal by nominating more minority and women candidates.
 Very few countries elect using an at-large district – only the Netherlands, Israel, and a few others.
 Almost all PR systems use multi-member districts that divide the electorate while producing local representation.

 At the other extreme, the binomial electoral system used in Chile between 1989 and 2013, a nominally proportional open-list system, featured two-member districts.
 In some of those elections, a party with more than a quarter of the vote in a district was ignored.
 As well, overall it gave just one seat to a party with 5 percent of the vote.
 It is generally not considered a genuinely proportional system.

 Similar plans for very small districts that produce quasi- or semi-proportional representation have been proposed in the United States and United Kingdom.
 For instance, the FairVote plan for STV in the US House of Representatives proposes three- to five-member districts.
 Under such a system, due to the rules of STV and the use of the Droop quota, a candidate with around one-fourth of the vote in a district would win a seat; thus, in most districts, it is expected that no one party would take all the seats in a district.

 Mollison's plan for STV in the UK proposes four- and five-member districts mostly, with three- and six-seat districts used as necessary to fit existing boundaries, and even two-seat and single-member districts used where geography dictates.

-After the introduction of STV in Ireland in 1921, district magnitudes slowly diminished as more and more three-member constituencies were defined, benefiting the dominant Fianna Fáil party, until 1979, when an independent boundary commission was established, reversing the trend.
+After the introduction of STV in Ireland in 1921, district magnitudes were intermittently cut as more and more three-member constituencies were established, benefiting the dominant Fianna Fáil party, until 1979, when an independent boundary commission was established and began to make districts larger again.
 In 2010, a parliamentary constitutional committee recommended a minimum magnitude of four but that was not implemented.
 Currently every Dáil constituency elects three, four or five TDs.